poperobe/resume/Ben_Pope_CV.Rmd

 >A project to replace and improve various internal facing
 >reports.
 By replacing manual reports with completely automated
 >Web Apps, this project has saved 60 hours of analysts' time per
->week, freeing analysts to do rigorous and complex analyses.
+>week, freeing analysts to do more complex analyses.

 </div>